commandprompt/pgmanage-docs/src/en/00_introduction.md

 * Advanced Querying: write SQL with context-aware completion and visualize execution plans to gain performance insights.
 * Data Editor: search and edit database records using a familiar spreadsheet-like interface.
 * Schema Editor: design new tables or modify existing ones with ease.
-* Visual Tools: PgManage supports query execution plan visualization and Entity Relationship Diagrams (ERD).
+* Visual Tools: Audax supports query execution plan visualization and Entity Relationship Diagrams (ERD).
 * Efficient Navigation: locate and jump to database objects instantly using fuzzy search without the need for manual drill-down.
 * Dark or Light: choose a theme to your taste.
 * Monitoring Dashboard: track database performance with built-in real-time graphs or create your own.